smartcar/ios-sdk/README.md

 `make` (optional)

 Defaults to `nil`.
 Including a `make` on the optional `VehicleInfo` object causes the OEM selector screen to be bypassed, allowing the user to go directly to the vehicle login screen.
-The following are valid makes supported by the Smartcar API: `[Audi, BMW, Buick, Cadillac, Cheverolet, Chrysler, Dodge, GMC, Jeep, Lexus, Ram, Tesla, Volkswagen]`.
-Makes are case-insensitive.
+For a complete list of supported makes, please see our [API Reference](https://smartcar.com/docs/api#authorization) documentation.

 ### launchAuthFlow Parameters